Mining & FIFO Workers: Getting Life Insurance in High-Risk Jobs

 Premium often subsidized by employer

-Trade-off: Coverage is tied to employment - you lose it if you leave
+Trade-off: Coverage is tied to employment.
+You lose it if you leave

 2. Union group schemes